ajay-dhangar/algo/docs/machine-learning/principal_component_analysis.md

 ---
 id: principal-component-analysis
 title: "Principal Component Analysis (PCA)"
 sidebar_label: PCA
-description: "In this post, we’ll explore Principal Component Analysis (PCA), a fundamental technique in unsupervised learning used for dimensionality reduction and data visualization."
+description: "In this post, we’ll explore Principal Component Analysis, a fundamental technique in unsupervised learning used for dimensionality reduction and data visualization."
 tags: [machine learning, algorithms, unsupervised learning, PCA]
 ---

 ### Definition:
-**Principal Component Analysis (PCA)** is an unsupervised learning algorithm used for dimensionality reduction.
+**Principal Component Analysis (PCA)** is an unsupervised learning algorithm for dimensionality reduction.
 It transforms data into a new coordinate system where the greatest variance by any projection lies on the first coordinate (called the first principal component), the second greatest variance on the second coordinate, and so on.

 <AdsComponent />